sasmithaK/How-To-Create-MCP-Server/README.md

-# How to Create an MCP Server Using .NET
+# How to Create MCP Server Using .NET

 This guide will help you set up a basic MCP (Model Context Protocol) server in .NET, configure it in VS Code, and interact with it using Copilot Chat.